-Finally, Motorola’s executives also admitted that ” we are lacking in maintaining quality” and then it took 10 years for Motorola (in the mid-1980s) to figured out what to do about this.
+Finally, Motorola’s executives also admitted that ” we are lacking in maintaining quality” and then it took 10 years for Motorola (in the mid-1980s) to figure out what to do about this.

 Bob Galvin, Motorola’s CEO at the time, again started the company on the quality path known as Six Sigma and became a business icon largely as a result of what he accomplished in quality at Motorola, that’s how this methodology came into existence.

-After Motorola, many companies like Allied signal, General electric implemented this methodology and produced profitable results.
-Currently, it is popular than ever, now it has been embraced worldwide as a powerful and effective process improvement methodology.
+After Motorola, many companies like Allied Signal, and General electric implemented this methodology and produced profitable results.
+Currently, it is more popular than ever, now it has been embraced worldwide as a powerful and effective process improvement methodology.

 Six Sigma definition-

 Sigma is a letter in the Greek alphabet used by statisticians to measure the variability in the process.
 Its 6 times become Six Sigma, a methodology for process improvement and a statistical concept that seeks to define the variation inherent in any process.

 It is a data-driven approach and methodology for eliminating defects in any process from manufacturing to transactional and from product to service-based.